The Essential Guide to Digital Marketing for Cooking Classes

 - Images or video that represent what to expect by attending the class for the first time

 - Credibility stats: how many customers have you served, how long have you been in business, how many meals have you cooked?
-Showing big stats raise your credibility.
+Showing big stats raises your credibility.

 - Press or awards logos

-- Ideas of how to user your service: corporate, date night, friends, girl's night, gay friendly
+- Ideas of how to use your service: corporate, date night, friends, girl's night, gay friendly

 - List of upcoming classes and simple online booking